xarray-contrib/xarray-indexes/docs/builtin/range.md

 ## Highlights

-1. Pandas has no equivalent of {py:class}`pandas.RangeIndex` for floating point ranges...
+1. Pandas has no equivalent of {py:class}`pandas.RangeIndex` for floating point ranges.
 Fortunately, there is {py:class}`xarray.indexes.RangeIndex` that works with real numbers.
 1. Xarray's `RangeIndex` is built on top of {py:class}`xarray.indexes.CoordinateTransformIndex` and therefore supports